OpenDataDSL/website/docs/product/Tutorials/Getting_started_subscribe.md

 ### Subscribe to data

-We now need to create a subscription that will feed FX TimeSeries into our newly created queue.
+We now need to create a subscription that will feed some FX TimeSeries into our newly created queue.

 <Tabs groupId="tool">
 <TabItem value="portal" label="Web Portal" default>